Guide

 When must you leave the UK?

-The Home Office expects you to leave the UK on or before your visa expiry date, unless you have applied to extend your stay or to switch into another immigration category.
+The Home Office expects you to leave the UK on or before your visa expiry date.
+You must apply to extend your stay or to switch to another visa type before your current visa expires.

-The length of your student visa depends on the length of your course.
+The length of your Student visa depends on the length of your course.
 This is stated in the Confirmation of Acceptance for Studies (CAS) which was issued to you by our Admissions team.
-The Home Office varies this leave if you are government sponsored and then limits your stay in the UK to meet your sponsor's requirements.
+The Home Office will add a small wrap up period to your visa after your course end date, the length of this period depends on your course length.

-Course length Additional months granted at end of course
+Course length Extra time granted at end of course

 12 months or longer 4 months after course end date